 By the 1878-1879 winter season, Arthur and Jane (Boit) Hunnewell had made 303 Dartmouth their Boston home.
 He was a banker in his family’s firm.
 They previously had lived at 273 Clarendon.
 They also maintained a home in Wellesley (named in honor of his mother’s family, the Welles).
 Jane Hunnewell’s niece, Florence Dumaresq Boit, is credited for introducing the game of golf in New England, constructing a seven-hole course on the lawn of the Hunnewells’ estate in Wellesley in the early 1890s.

 During the 1880-1881 winter season, the Hunnewells were traveling in Europe and 303 Dartmouth was the home of his brother and sister-in-law, Walter and Jane Appleton (Peele) Hunnewell.
 They had lived briefly at 91 Marlborough earlier in 1880; their primary residence was in Wellesley.
 They had moved from 303 Dartmouth by the 1881-1882 season and Arthur and Jane Hunnewell had resumed living there.
 By the 1882-1883 season, Walter and Jane Hunnewell were living at a new home they had built at 261 Commonwealth.

 During the 1889-1890 winter season, Arthur and Jane Hunnewell were living elsewhere and 303 Dartmouth was the home of paper manufacturer and former Congressman William Augustus Russell and his wife Frances Spofford (Hall) Russell.
-They had lived at 257 Commonwealth during the 1888-1889 season.
-They had moved by the 1890-1891 season and the Hunnewells had resumed living at 303 Dartmouth; by the 1891-1892 season, the Russells were living next door at 151 Commonwealth.
+They had lived at 257 Commonwealth during the previous season.
+They also maintained a home, Lakeview Farm, in North Andover.
+During the next season, they were at the Hotel Vendôme, and during the 1891-1892 season they were living at 151 Commonwealth.